SebbyIsSwag/Football-Pong/readme.md

-Just open the html file, or go to the Github Page website:  https://sebbyisswag.github.io/Football-Pong/ !
+Just download it and open the html file (if github pages are blocked at your school), or go to the Github Page website:  https://sebbyisswag.github.io/Football-Pong/ !

 STORYLINE